 10. Opened tinned foods, jams, sauces, spreads

 This includes half-used tomato pastes, diced tomatoes, passatas, sauces, tinned fruits, sour cream, condiments, tinned soups.
-Sadly these foods are prone to mould as opportunistic bacteria loves to grow on wet surfaces.
+Sadly these foods are prone to mould as opportunistic bacteria love to grow on wet surfaces.
 The best thing you can do is try to freeze any half-used sauces in large ice cube trays and defrost them as needed.
-When buying condiments like sour cream, opt for the smallest option and aim to use it all at once where possible.
+When buying condiments like sour cream, opt for the smallest option and aim to use it all within a day or two.

 What can I eat!?

 I know, you’re probably at the end of this post thinking ‘geez, can I eat anything?!’.
 Of course, you can.
 And – remember, it’s not forever, it’s an experiment to see if you start the fungi in your body of the food they like, could it bring you back to balance and feeling great?
 Worth a shot for a couple of weeks, right?